ChernayaKoshka/CSharpTradeOffers/README.md

 # NOTICE #
+This library is deprecated.
+Please see https://github.com/FatherFoxxy/SteamToolkit/

+# NOTICE #
 FatherFoxxy will no longer be working on this library.
 Commits and forks are always welcome, however.
 FatherFoxxy will continue to deny/accept commits but will not be personally working on the library itself.

 # README #